muyangren907/flask_tg/readthedocs/misc/compatibility-and-convenience.rst

 Compatibility and Convenience
 =============================

-Telethon is an `asyncio` library.
+daxiedewy is an `asyncio` library.
 Compatibility is an important concern, and while it can't always be kept and mistakes happens, the :ref:`changelog` is there to tell you when these important changes happen.